Sploo27/MitkoIvanov-A2/README.txt

 New controls:
-Middle mouse: allows selected cat to fire yarn anywhere on the screen Left Shift: allows selected cat to dash straight
+Middle mouse: Builds a new RoboCat wherever the mouse is on the screen Left Shift: allows selected cat to dash straight
-Space-bar: drops a bomb(yarn that stays still until a cat hits it)
+Left Click: added functionality of allowing selected cat to fire yarn anywhere on the screen wherever the mouse is